AntonioPedro07/YoloFaster_Rcnn-Detection/README.md

 We consider exploring the Darknet YOLO ecosystem for valuable insights and testing different dataset versions and models.
 Our goal is to improve object detection using the official [Darknet repository](https://github.com/AlexeyAB/darknet).
 We plan to create a personalized dataset with relevant objects to improve the mobility of the visually impaired, aiming to significantly increase detection accuracy.

+For this code we utilize a flexx2 depth camera from [Pmdtec](https://3d.pmdtec.com/en/3d-cameras/flexx2/)

 # License

 YoloFaster_Rcnn-Detection itself is released under the MIT License (refer to the LICENSE file for details).
 Portions of the code are borrowed and given by [pmdtechnologies](https://github.com/pmdtechnologies/SampleYOLO) and from their [RoyaleSDK](https://pmdtec.com/en/download-sdk/)